 Chopped Liver - traditional recipe for chopped chicken livers with schmaltz and gribenes.
 Deli-style Jewish holiday recipe for Passover, Rosh Hashanah, or just because.

 - 1/4 cup schmaltz, divided (see note below)

 - 2 large onions, sliced (for a sweeter chopped liver, use up to 4 onions)

 - 5 hard boiled eggs, peeled and diced (divided)

 - Salt, to taste

 - 1/2 cup gribenes (optional - see note below)

 - 2 tbsp minced fresh parsley for garnish (optional)

-*Note: If you plan to kosher your chicken livers by broiling them, you only need to sauté them in the skillet for about 1 minute on each side.
+*Note: If you plan to kosher your chicken livers by broiling them prior to making chopped liver, you will only need to sauté them in the skillet for about 1 minute on each side.
 Koshering the livers cooks them, so there is no need to sauté them for a long period of time.
 Be careful not to overcook or burn the livers, or they will become dry.